 This blog “Finishing the Race” was birthed from a desire placed in my heart by God in the fall of 2014.
 I have always loved the way Paul described the end of his life in 2 Timothy 4:7 “I have fought the good fight, I have finished the race, I have kept the faith.”

 God’s sense of humor has also been put on display as I argued with Him about the title of the blog and how people may think it’s an actual “running” blog.
-He gently showed me how much endurance it takes to live a faithful life and then out of the blue He got me really running…like pounding the pavement running…this is completely out of my comfort zone, but I’m now registered for a half marathon.
+He gently showed me how much endurance it takes to live a faithful life and then out of the blue He got me really running…like pounding the pavement running…this is completely out of my comfort zone, but through His grace I completed a half marathon!
 He’s loving showing me how with Him ALL things are possible and He takes joy in making things NEW.
-So the joke’s on me as He is making this a “running” blog in every sense of the word.

 As new challenges arose in 2014, I reflected on how I had made it through to this point in life and how in the world I would be able to continue to “fight the good fight” as Paul says in 2 Timothy.
 It became clear quickly.
 Our group of ladies came to the end of Beth Moore’s Children of the Day study (1 & 2 Thessalonians) and the message of pursuing God as time is quickly counted towards Jesus’ glorious return made us want to fight even harder.
 Fighting against satan’s schemes and fighting for our families, for our faith.
 This became a strong undercurrent in my soul.
 I looked around the room at the ladies surrounding me and the grief of it all was too much…

-Our hope lies beyond what we see around us.
-We are encouraging each other to find the blessings each day placed by God for us, it takes endurance though.
+My hope lies beyond what we see around us.
+I am encouraged by my family, friends, and community of believers to find the blessings each day placed by God for us, it takes endurance though.
 We (you, the reader, and anyone else alive at this point in our generation) are to help carry the faith.
 One step at a time, one foot in front of the other, as we are Finishing the Race together.

 Thank you for reading and running your race!
 Praying you are encouraged today!